bootchk/embeddedDutyCycleOld/readme.md

 Dev env
 -

-The project is an Eclipse IDE project, using GCC or ARM GCC.
+The project is a Code Composer Studio CCS (TI's variant of Eclipse) IDE project.

-The project has paths to include files for dependencies.
+The repository needs but does not contain a driverlib/ directory, which you can download from TI's MSPWare.

-The final build is intended to be in Energia IDE.
+The project derives from an example project for DriverLib.

 Low level time libraries